relayops/portfolio-starter-kit/README.md

-# portfolio-starter-kit
+# Relay Portfolio Starter Kit
-A nice-looking, minimal starting point for your portfolio site, powered by Relay.
+A nice-looking, minimal starting point for your next portfolio site, powered by Relay.